What Did YOU Do on 11-12-13?

 November 12, 2013

 I admit, I went to this little property up route 187 thinking it would be a “nothing” little walk.
 Of course, there’s not many miles of trail here and literally zero feet of elevation gain.
-I just wanted to get an Audubon property under my belt to build out this section on my website.
+I just wanted to finally get an Audubon property under my belt.

 I had a few extra minutes on a random day so went for it.